WWE Judgment Day (2008): Aftermath

 At One Night Stand, The Big Show defeated CM Punk, Chavo Guerrero, Tommy Dreamer and John Morrison in a five-man Singapore Cane match to earn an ECW Championship match against Kane at Night of Champions.
-During the supplemental draft, a mock sports draft lottery in which wrestlers switched program drafted to the ECW brand.
+During the supplemental draft, Mark Henry was drafted to the ECW brand.
 It was announced on WWE's official website that Henry would be added to the title match, making it a Triple Threat match.
 At Night of Champions, Henry defeated Kane and Big Show to win the ECW Championship.
 Henry would eventually lose the title to Matt Hardy at Unforgiven in September.

 The Undertaker and Edge continued their feud over the next several weeks.
 Though, a predicament insured on the May 23 episode of SmackDown, when Vickie Guerrero announced that The Undertaker would face Edge once more for the vacant World Heavyweight Championship in a Tables, Ladders, and Chairs match (TLC) at One Night Stand with the stipulation that if The Undertaker were to lose, he would be forced to leave WWE.
-At the June event, Edge defeated The Undertaker with the help of his accomplices, Curt Hawkins and Zack Ryder, in the TLC match to win the vacant World title and The Undertaker was forced to leave the company, written into the storyline.
-On the July 25 episode of SmackDown, Guerrero reinstated The Undertaker, after learning of Edge's infidelity with their wedding planner, Guerrero and Edge were in a scripted relationship, and in retaliation she scheduled The Undertaker and Edge in a Hell in a Cell match, a ring surrounded by a steel structure of metal, at SummerSlam.
+At the June event, Edge defeated The Undertaker with the help of his accomplices, Curt Hawkins and Zack Ryder, in the TLC match to win the vacant World Heavyweight Championship and The Undertaker was forced to leave the company.
+On the July 25 episode of SmackDown, Guerrero reinstated The Undertaker, after learning of Edge's infidelity with their wedding planner, Guerrero and Edge were in a scripted relationship, and in retaliation she scheduled The Undertaker and Edge in a Hell in a Cell match at SummerSlam.
 At SummerSlam, The Undertaker defeated Edge.